NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

-Now, we have known the meaning of two input argument. `nums` represent the distribution of integer keys and `pna` represent how many integer keys.
-This function should return new size(called optimal size) of array part, and this return value should hold several attributes.
+Now that we understand the meaning of the two input arguments, where `nums` represents the distribution of integer keys and `pna` represents the number of integer keys, this function should return the new size (referred to as the optimal size) of the array part, and this return value should possess several attributes:

-- The optimal size should be the power of 2.
+- The optimal size should be a power of 2.
-- The half of optimal size should less than the number of total integer keys and the optimal size should greater than and equal to the number of total integer keys.
+- Half of the optimal size should be less than the total number of integer keys, and the optimal size should be greater than or equal to the number of total integer keys.

-The internal of this function is pretty easy to understand.
-It just accumulate `nums` by index `i` and check current value `a` greater than two power of `i` or not.
+The internal logic of this function is relatively straightforward.
+It accumulates the values in `nums` by index `i` and checks whether the current accumulated value `a` is greater than `2^i`.
-If so, it assign `optimal` to the value `2^i` and `na` to current accumulate value `a`, meaning that how many integer key should go to new array part.
+If so, it assigns `optimal` to the value `2^i` and `na` to the current accumulated value `a`, indicating how many integer keys should go to the new array part.

 ```c
 /*